 Before You Start

-During restoration of your backup, you’ll enter a series of commands, filling placeholders with data from your environment.
+During restore of your backup, you’ll enter a series of commands, filling placeholders with data from your environment.
 These placeholders are denoted with angled brackets and all capital letters (

 <EXAMPLE>).
 Here’s an example of a command with a placeholder:

 docker run --volumes-from <RANCHER_CONTAINER_NAME> -v $PWD:/backup \ busybox sh -c "rm /var/lib/rancher/* -rf && \ tar pzxvf /backup/rancher-data-backup-<RANCHER_VERSION>-<DATE>"

 <RANCHER_VERSION>-<DATE> are environment variables for your Rancher deployment.